tommy6073/notion2sb/README.md

    - Include content: Everything
    - Create folders for subpages: On
 2. Unzip exported zip file to somewhere.
+3. Set `GYAZO_ACCESS_TOKEN` environment variable to your Gyazo OAuth access token.
+You can get it from https://gyazo.com/oauth/applications.
+It'll be used for uploading images in a page to gyazo.com.
-3. Execute notion2sb with an argument which is a path to the Notion page .md file to convert
+4. Execute notion2sb with an argument which is a path to the Notion page .md file to convert

 ### Examples